Kubernetes Tutorial for Beginners

 These are the 3 Pods created by our Deployment.

-If we check the available ReplicaSets now we can find a new one created.
+If we check the available ReplicaSets now, we can find the new one that has been created.

 This new ReplicaSet is now running the new version of the Nginx image inside its Pods.
 You can also see that the Pods in the old ReplicaSet are being terminated.
 This is how a new version of an application replaces an old version.